Transforming Spaces award (2015)

 King County Green Globe Awards (2011)

 King County’s most prestigious environmental awards were presented on Earth Day at Westlake Center.
 Winners were leaders in environmental¬†stewardship working to protect the environment, manage natural resources and foster community involvement.
-From the DRCC,¬†BJ Cummings, was awarded the recipient of the award in the category of leadership Environmental activism.
+From DRCC/TAG,¬†BJ Cummings, was awarded the recipient of the award in the category of leadership Environmental activism.

 to learn more about the word click here